Wayside School Is Falling Down

-Wayside School is Falling Down is a 1989 children's, dark comedy, short story cycle, novel by American author Louis Sachar, and the second book in his Wayside School series.
-Like its predecessor, it contains 30 chapters, although some chapters are interconnected in a more narrative form rather than as separate stories, as is the case for its predecessor.
-The title comes from the title of the favorite song of one character, Kathy, in the tune of 'London Bridge Is Falling Down', during the course of the book.
-The novel revolves around three main storylines: first is the introduction of a new student, Benjamin Nushmutt, while another involves Miss Zarves, the teacher of the nonexistent 19th-floor class.
-The third and final story-line, told in the final chapter of the book, ends in a cliffhanger.
+Wayside School Is Falling Down is a 1989 children's, dark comedy, short story cycle, novel by American author Louis Sachar, and the second book in his Wayside School series.
+Like its predecessor, it contains 30 stories, although some stories are interconnected in more complex ways than they were in the series' first book.
+Through-lines in the book include the introduction of a new student, Benjamin Nushmutt, and Allison's trip to the nonexistent Miss Zarves' classroom on the 19th story.
+The book's title comes from the favorite song of one character, Kathy, to the tune of "London Bridge Is Falling Down."